kathleentully/process_haz_waste/README.md

 	And then the third, but no more points are found.
 	* Remove all other points in the cluster from the list of points.
 This creates a list of clusters, where some clusters may only have one point.
 * Now, for each cluster:
 	* Create a regular twelve sided polygon around each point in the cluster.
-This polygon approximates a radius around each point.
+This polygon approximates a circle around each point.
 It covers over 95% of the area covered by an actual circle (12 polygons × cos(2pi/24) × sin(2pi/24) / pi = 95.49%).
 This percentage increases when points are clustered.
 	* All polygons for a given distance are merged to create one polygon.
 	![An Example of a Merged Polygon](https://raw.githubusercontent.com/kathleentully/process_haz_waste/master/example/polygon.png)

 	* For each cluster, the following algorithm is run:
 		* Find all census tracts completely inside the polygon using GeoDjango's spatial lookup ```coveredby```/PostGIS function ```ST_CoveredBy()```.
 Create a working list of polygons.
 		* Also find all census tracts that partially intersect with the polygon.
 For each of these census tracts, find the polygon created by the intersection of the radius approximation polygon and the census tract.
 Using GeoDjango's ```Area()``` function, determine the ratio of this new polygon to the area of the census tract.
 If the ratio is greater than half, this census tract is added to the list.